Supplier Diversity Policy

-The OD&I will work in conjunction with the Procurement Function’s supplier diversity specialist to promote the participation of minority-owned and women-owned vendors in the Board’s acquisition process.
+The Procurement Function’s supplier diversity program specialist will work in conjunction with OD&I to promote the participation of minority-owned and women-owned vendors in the Board's acquisition process.
 Such coordinated activities include, but are not limited to

 - conducting and/or attending vendor fairs that encourage minority-owned and/or women-owned vendors to participate in the Board's acquisition process;

 - educating and providing technical support to minority-owned and/or women-owned vendors about the Board's acquisition process and opportunities for obtaining contracts with the Board;

 - promoting consideration of minority-owned and women-owned vendors in the Board's acquisition process, including educating relevant Board staff about the importance of having a diverse contractor community and conducting market research and outreach to increase the pool of potential offerors to include minority-owned and women-owned vendors;

 - reviewing bidders' lists for selected procurements and providing input on how such lists could be augmented to include qualified minority-owned and/or women-owned vendors;